 Creating content for SEO is a great method to attract this digital generation.
 It works better than traditional direct ads because it’s much less aggressive and allows them to “stumble” across you organically during their online research.

 But you won’t be alone in this method.
-More and more law firms are using blog content to attract millennials so it’s becoming increasingly difficult to make a meaningful impact with your content.
+More and more law firms are using blog content to attract millennials.
+As such, it’s becoming increasingly difficult to make a meaningful impact with your content.

-One of the major challenges to any millennial marketing strategy is the fact that traditional marketing tactics don’t work that well.
-Particularly when it comes to choosing a law firm, millennials are much more likely to trust a stranger’s opinion over any direct marketing methods you use.
+One of the major challenges to any millennial marketing strategy is the fact that traditional tactics don’t work that well.
+Particularly when it comes to choosing a law firm.
+Millennials are much more likely to trust a stranger’s opinion over any direct marketing methods you use.

 It’s a tough old world out there for millennials and the firms who want their patronage, but it isn’t hopeless.
 Understanding the behaviors and circumstances of millennials is key to this marketing strategy.

 Still not convinced why you even need to get millennials on your side?
-As they grow older, pay off their loans, and move up the career ladder, their wealth will just grow and grow.
+As they grow older, pay off loans, and move up career-wise, their wealth will expand.
 In fact, it’s expected that by 2020 millennials will be spending $1.4 trillion a year.

-The quicker you change up your marketing to reflect the digital, socially-responsible, and peer-reviewed content that millennials are proven to respond to, the quicker you’ll see results.
+In summary, change up your marketing to reflect the digital, socially-responsible, and peer-reviewed content that millennials are proven to respond to.
+The quicker you do, the quicker you’ll see results.

 Subscribe to one or both of our newsletters